-WARNING: Incorrect assembly, maintenance, or use of your RadWagon can cause component or performance failure, loss of control, serious injury, or death.
+WARNING: Incorrect assembly, maintenance, or use of your RadMission can cause component or performance failure, loss of control, serious injury, or death.
 Even if you're an experienced bike rider, you must read and understand the entire manual and any documentation provided for subcomponents or accessories before riding.
 If you are not sure you have the experience, skills, and tools to correctly perform all assembly steps in the manual and the assembly video at www.radpowerbikes.eu/help, consult a local, certified, reputable bike mechanic.

-1. Unpack the bike.
-Open the bike box and, with the help of another person capable of safely lifting a heavy object, remove the RadWagon from the bike box, placing it upright on the back wheel and front fork protector plate.
+- 1. Unpack the bike.
+Open the bike box and, with the help of another person capable of safely lifting a heavy object, remove the RadMission from the bike box, placing it upright on the back wheel and front fork protector plate.
 Carefully remove the packaging material protecting the bike frame and components, and keep the packaging materials in case you want to ship the bike.
 Otherwise, recycle these materials, especially cardboard and foam, wherever possible.
-Carefully place the handlebar on the ground in front of the front fork.
 Remove the small box from the bottom of the bike box and carefully set out the contents.
-Ensure all of the following pieces are included with the RadWagon:
+Ensure all of the following pieces are included with the RadMission:

+- Front wheel

+- Assembly toolkit

+- Pedals (left and right)